zachpeagler/App-A-Day/README.md

 ## **DAY FOUR - 10/15/2024**
 For day four I created an app looking at the most popular baby names by year and gender as a bar plot.
 I also added a scatter plot showing the change in a name's popularity over time.

 The data for this can be found [here](https://catalog.data.gov/dataset/baby-names-from-social-security-card-applications-national-data).
 This example data contains *all* the registered names in the United States with more than 5 occurrences since 1880.
+It was last updated on March 3, 2024.

-#### From the data's readme
+#### From the National Data on U.S. Birth Name's readme

+>For each year of birth YYYY after 1879, we created a comma-delimited file called yobYYYY.txt.
+Each record in the individual annual files has the format "name,sex,number," where name is 2 to 15 characters, sex is M (male) or F (female) and "number" is the number of occurrences of the name.
+Each file is sorted first on sex and then on number of occurrences in descending order.
+When there is a tie on the number of occurrences, names are listed in alphabetical order.
+This sorting makes it easy to determine a name's rank.
+The first record for each sex has rank 1, the second record for each sex has rank 2, and so forth.
+To safeguard privacy, we restrict our list of names to those with at least 5 occurrences.

 I may also do a chi-square or other appropriate statistical analysis to see what names are significantly different from expected.